ltlemonjuice/LEDTABLE-Binary-Clock/README.md

 ###Important
 The lack of RTC (Real Time Clock) in the Raspberry Pi B renders this script nearly useless, unless the Raspi is connected to the internet.
 Without, the Raspi just resumes the time before shutdown.

-###UPDATE 30.6.2015
-There is a possibility to set the time via bluetooth.
-After establishing a connection to the table, the current time of the smartphone can be sent to the Pi, which can be used to set the correct time on the Pi.
-Further research will be made.
+To counter this problem we simply send the current time of the smartphone and set the localtime of the Raspi accordingly at every launch of the script.